About this notice

 5. Sharing your information

-As well as any sharing listed in section 3 (How and why do we use your information?) we may also share your information with third parties, including third-party service providers, approved charities and other entities in our group.
+As well as any sharing listed in section 3 (How and why do we use your information?) we may also share your information with third parties, including third-party service providers, approved charities and other entities in the ETN-Network.
 We require third parties to respect the security of your personal information and to treat it in accordance with the law.
 We do not share any images which you submit to us with any third parties (except as may be required by law).

 5.1.
 Why might we share your personal information with third parties?.

-We may share your personal information with third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply our agreements with you, or to protect the rights, property, or safety of us, our customers, or others or where we have another legitimate interest in doing so.
+We may share your personal information with third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply any agreements with you, or to protect the rights, property, or safety of us, any customers, or others or where we have another legitimate interest in doing so.
 This includes exchanging information with other companies, approved charities and organisations for the purposes of fraud protection and credit risk reduction, or as a result of your use of ETN.

 5.2.
 Which third-party service providers process your personal information?.

-All our third-party service providers, approved charities and other entities in the Electroneum Group are required to take appropriate security measures to protect your personal information in line with our policies.
+All our third-party service providers, approved charities and other entities in the ETN-Network are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal information for their own purposes.
 We only permit them to process your personal information for specified purposes and in accordance with our instructions.

 |AWS.amazon.com||Administration and IT|